mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 Your device should boot into the updated rootfs, and a welcome message like this should greet you:

->"This system has been updated by Mender build 376 compiled on..."
+> "This system has been updated by Mender build..."

 **Congratulations!** You have just deployed your first rootfs image with Mender!
 To deploy another update, simply follow the same steps again.